GenevaS/CompanionCubeCalculator/Doc/Design/README.md

-# Design Documentation
+# Design Documentation #

 The folders and files for this folder are as follows:

-Describe ...
+MG: The Module Guide
+MIS: The Module Interface Specification